passthejoe/blogPoster/README.md

 What you need:

-* A blog that uses "flat" text files
+* A blog/website that uses "flat" text files
-* Acccess via FTP (usually with a login and password, though I'm pretty sure a public/private key login will also work; I definitely need to test that)
+* Acccess to that blog/website via SFTP (usually with a login and password, though I'm pretty sure a public/private key login will also work; I definitely need to test that and add a key option to the SFTP credentials)

-I'm using FTP to do the uploads, and users of this script should know that it's not the most secure protocol for file transfer.
-The script uses Ruby's [net/ftp](https://rubyreferences.github.io/rubyref/stdlib/networking-web/net/ftp.html) class to enable the transfer.
-Since the shared hosting I use now doesn't allow for an unencrypted transfer, I'm not sure how secure this method actually is.
-I'd like to try something that explicitely uses `sftp`.
-For now, consider this a "use at your own risk" feature.
+As of March 1, 2020, the script uses SFTP — via the `net-sftp` Ruby gem — to transfer files to static sites.
+I formerly used FTP, and aside from being more secure, the SFTP gem requires about one-third the code of the `net-ftp` library.

 To use this app for posting to your blog, you'll need to enter your FTP login and password in the configuration file `blogPoster_configuration.rb`, which is created when you run the `blogPoster.rb` script for the first time.